shukriadams/whobrokethebuild/src/Wbtb.Extensions.LogParsing.BasicErrors/README.md

 # LogParsing.BasicErrors

-Very simple log parser, finds all lines with word "error" in it.
-When other more specific log parsers fail to match, this can be a useful way to get a summary of error state in a build.
+A simple log parser that matches lines with word "error" in it.
+When other more specific log parsers fail to match, this can be a useful fallback for guessing a summary of errors in a log.

 ## Setup